dimitri/pgloader/web/src/quickstart.md

 In that example the whole loading is driven from the command line, bypassing the need for writing a command in the pgloader command syntax entirely.
-As there's no command though, the extra inforamtion needed must be provided on the command line using the `--type` and `--field` and `--with` switches.
+As there's no command though, the extra information needed must be provided on the command line using the `--type` and `--field` and `--with` switches.

 For documentation about the available syntaxes for the `--field` and